 Love Actually is an annual tradition with my best friend, but it’s been a bit sad watching it since Alan Rickman died.
 Some people think it’s problematic, and I’d agree.
 It’s a product of its time.
 Overall, I think it has some really funny moments but also is really sweat and reminds us of how important love is.

 It’s hard to even surmise Love Actually because there are so many different storylines but they’re all connected.
 In short: four separate love stories intertwine and come to fruition (or well… crash and burn) coming up to Christmas.
 The Christmas comedy has cameos from Mr Bean himself Rowan Atkinson, Ant & Dec.
 It also has a star-studded cast of Kiera Knightly, Liam Neeson, Alan Rickman, Emma Thompson, and Colin Firth.

 Love Actually got a sequel for Red Nose Day in 2017 – but it’s only a few minutes long.

 Out of the four Vacation movies, Christmas Vacation and National Lampoon’s Vacation are my favourite.

 Christmas Vacation sees the Griswalds trying to avoid their holiday curse by staying home for Christmas.
 However, even in their own house, trouble finds them.
 From the hilarious cousin Eddie and his family uninvited to fighting in-laws and the tree catching fire; Christmas vacation is a comedy classic.
-Although the Vacation films are from the 1980s, which is in my opinion the best era for movies, it held up really well!

 Fun fact: A young Leonard from the Big Bang Theory plays Rusty in this one.